Many people go through life unconsciously. Sorta like sleepwalking.

 Now…there’s a lot of garbage out there.
 But there’s some incredible books that can absolutely, positively change your life.

 I’m just going to cut right to the heart of the matter: a lot of people give up pursuits pretty early on.
-I don’t know whether this is from discouragement or wanting to get incredibly quick success.
+I don’t know whether this is from discouragement or wanting quick success.

 Either way, it’s a shame because there’s a lot of great things that would have happened if that person kept on going.
 Success is the ability to go from failure to failure without any lack of enthusiasm.